Sanford Clinic

 Yes, anyone that is 18 years or older is welcome to make an appointment for their cat(s) or dog(s) to the clinic.
 We offer basic services at affordable prices for all customers no matter where your location.

 A handwritten prescription from your Pet Alliance Clinic is needed for online pet pharmacies and other prescription services.
 Prescriptions MUST be picked up in person (they cannot be faxed, emailed, or mailed).
 Please call our customer care team at (407) 351-7722 to confirm and pick up your pet’s prescription.
+Please note that all written prescription requests must be communicated at the time of appointment.
+Any written prescription that is requested without an appointment will incur a $7 prescription fee.

 The clinic does provide a payment plan through CareCredit and ScratchPay.
 Applications are encouraged to be submitted before arriving at our clinic